arkrow/PyMusicLooper/README.md

 finding the best loop points.

 positional arguments:
-  path                  path to file or directory.
+  path                  path to file or directory

 optional arguments:
-  -h, --help            show this help message and exit -v, --verbose         enable verbose logging output
+  -h, --help            show this help message and exit -v, --verbose         enable verbose logging output -i, --interactive     manually preview/choose which loop to use out of the
+                        discovered loop points

 Play:
   -p, --play            play the song on repeat with the best discovered loop